-Maybe not only older generations, but people like me who are getting a bit tired of GIFs.
-I already had closed many articles in my life which just included way too many animations that just distracted me from the real content.
+Maybe not only older generations, but some people like me are also getting a bit tired of GIFs.
+I've closed many articles in my life that included way too many animations that distracted from the real content.

-Of course, not all business was born to use GIFs.
-I can hardly imagine a prescription drug company using fancy GIFs on their site or in their emails.
+Of course, not every business is suited to use GIFs.
+I can hardly imagine a prescription drug company using fancy GIFs on their website or in their emails.

 If your brand talks to younger, tech-savvy audiences who meet GIFs every day, you're good to go, but always make sure that your GIFs:

-If you are not sure in the latter one, go back to the drawing board / get rid of your GIF / or segment your list more accordingly.
+If you're not sure about the last one, go back to the drawing board / get rid of your GIF / or segment your list more accordingly.

-When you are sure you want to add some movement to your emails, you can either create your own animations or look up Google for free resources.
+When you are sure you want to add some movement to your emails, you can either create your own animations or Google for free resources.

-Of course, the recent is what most email marketers will do.
-Although, do you want to be like them or are you ready to invest some time to create custom GIFs?
+Of course, Googling is what most email marketers will do, but do you want to be like them, or are you ready to invest some time to create custom GIFs?

-Believe me, it's not that hard to create custom images for your use case, and they will pay off way better in many cases than a random GIF from Giphy.
+Believe me, it's not that hard to create custom images for your use case, and they will usually get a better response than a random GIF from Giphy.

-If you are a Mac owner, you might try Giphy's GIF maker too.
-It's really easy to use and is completely free.
+If you are a Mac owner, you might try Giphy's GIF maker.
+It's straightforward to use and is 100% free.

 Let me show you a surprisingly compelling animated GIF from Moo.

-This animation will surely grab your attention, it delivers the brand's message and looks just awesome.
+This animation will undoubtedly grab your attention.
+It delivers the brand's message and looks awesome.

 Of course, creating an illustration like this requires a great deal of practice and expertise with image editing software.
-However, thankfully you can easily find freelancers on Fiverr or Upwork, who will do the job for you on a budget.
+Thankfully, you can easily find freelancers on Fiverr or Upwork who will do the job for you on a budget.

-No matter if you choose to download a free GIF, create your own or order a custom one, you have to keep in mind that GIFs can get heavy easily.
+No matter if you choose to download a free GIF, create your own or pay for a custom one, you have to keep in mind that GIFs can get heavy fast.

-The more frames and colors you have the larger your file will be and the slower it will load in email clients, especially using cellular data when viewed on mobile.
+The more frames and colors you have, the larger your file will be and the slower it will load in email clients, especially when viewed on mobile.

-I would advise you to aim to reduce the size for your animated GIF under 0.5 MB or max.
-1 MB if possible, since if you go well above this limit your email might load too long for your readers.
+I would advise you to aim to reduce the size for your animated GIF to less than 0.5 MB or max.
+1 MB if possible, since if you go well above this limit, your email might load too slowly for your readers.